-The analysis of hypocentral depth distribution (see seismicity analysis section) revealed that a significant fraction of earthquakes is located at depth below 40-50km, considered the lowermost thickness of the continental (brittle) crust for the area.
+The analysis of hypocentral depth distribution (see seismicity analysis section) revealed that a significant fraction of earthquakes is located at depth below 40-50km, usually considered the lowermost thickness of the continental (brittle) crust.
 These deep events are clustered into two main regions (see Figure 10) where crustal thickening likely occurs, due to the development of deep thrusts induced by the continental collisional.
 Earthquake sources at these depths have different characteristics with respect to the observed shallow seismicity and should be therefore treated separately.
 Because of that, two intermediate-depth (H and K) and one deep (L) source zones have been implemented separately, to represent the seismogenic range 50-150km and 150-400km.

 Figure 10.
-Earthquake source zonation model for the intermediate (H and K zones, 50-150km) and deep (L zone, >150km) earthquakes.
+Earthquake source zonation model for the intermediate (50-150km) and deep (>150km) crust.